Truffle Oil

 Storing Truffle Oil:

 Bottled truffle oil loses aroma over time as it is a truffle extract infusion.
 This delicate oil loses characteristic aroma quickly, so store in the refrigerator.
-If you are a truffle fanatic, like me, you'll have no trouble using it before the aroma is weakened.
+If you are a truffle fanatic, like me, you will have no trouble using it before the aroma is weakened.

 Most unrefined oils (oils obtained from cold pressing, mechanical methods) will keep for 3 to 6 months if properly stored in a cool dark location.
-The refrigerator is the best place to store unrefined oils and although most oils in the refrigerator.
-Since I started doing this, my truffle oil has not lost its aroma.
+The refrigerator is the best place to store unrefined oils.
+Since I started doing this, my truffle oil has maintained its aroma much longer.

 Asparagus with Truffle Oil Vinaigrette